Kate joins forces with Roger Federer for charity tennis event

 The Swiss player revealed George had a “good technique”.

-Federer – a longtime friend of the Middleton family – and his wife Mirka were also guests at the wedding of the duchess’s sister Pippa in 2017.
+Federer – a long-time friend of the Middleton family – and his wife Mirka were guests at the wedding of the duchess’s sister Pippa in 2017.

+And Kate once confessed in a BBC documentary that Federer was her mother Carole’s secret crush, saying: “Roger is my mother’s heartthrob.
+I don’t think she will mind me saying that.
+I think he probably knows that too.”

 Kate presented Federer with his runners-up plate after his 2019 Wimbledon men’s final defeat by Novak Djokovic.